osisoft/Client-Failover-Service/content/installation/authentication.md

 ### Basic

-Basic authentication is defined in the Request for Comments document [RFC 2617 HTTP Authentication](https://www.ietf.org/rfc/rfc2617.txt) and is supported by PI Adapters and most REST clients (e.g., cURL and Postman).
+Basic authentication is defined in the Request for Comments document [RFC 2617 HTTP Authentication](https://www.ietf.org/rfc/rfc2617.txt) and is supported by AVEVA Adapters and most REST clients (e.g., cURL and Postman).
 Basic authentication as implemented in the Client Failover Service is simple to use, provides granular, per-user security based on Windows identity, and can help avoid configuration problems related to Kerberos.
 When combined with SSL, as in all Client Failover Service requests, Basic authentication is reasonably secure.